edeforas/BeeDNN/README.md

 The goal is to have clear and concise samples and API so everybody can contribute and play with DNN.

-Then, for real applications, TensorFlow, Caffe or Tiny_DNN are good choices.
+Then, for real applications, TensorFlow, Caffe or tiny-dnn are good choices.